The error: There was a problem resetting your PC

 Just remember to backup your Windows 10 to USB drive in advance in case you will not lose any important data.

-2. Press a specified key (usually F2 or F12) when the computer starts up to boot into BIOS and modify the boot order so that your computer will boot from the installation disk.
+Step 2.
+Press a specified key (usually F2 or F11) when the computer starts up to boot into BIOS and modify the boot order so that your computer will boot from the installation disk.

-3. When loaded, click install now, and follow the instruction to complete the process.
+Step 3.
+When loaded, click Install now, and follow the instruction to complete the process.

 That’s all for how to fix “There was a problem resetting your PC.
 No changes were made.” in Windows 10/8.1/8.
 Hope one of the above solutions can help you get out of the trouble.